bwide/CollectionNode/README.md

 For finer control you can also five it a `BWCollectionViewDelegate` object.

 ## important
-1. you have to call the collection's `update(_ currentTime:)` method in your SKScene for it to properly work
+1. you have to call the collection's `update(_ currentTime:)` method in your SKScene's Update method for it to properly work
 1. also, before presenting another scene, be sure to call `removeFromParent()`